-Acceptable Investigations: PAQIA reviewed a statistically significant randomized sample of 196 referrals at a confidence level of 95 percent with ±5 percent margin of error for closed CPS investigations.
+- Acceptable Investigations: PAQIA reviewed a statistically significant randomized sample of 196 referrals at a confidence level of 95 percent with ±5 percent margin of error for closed CPS investigations.
 The review examined the quality of practice during essential CPS investigatory actions.
-During this review, 84 percent of the referrals were deemed as acceptable, which was a 11 percentage-point improvement from the last review in spring 2019.
+During this review, 84 percent of the referrals were deemed as acceptable, which was a 11 percentage-point improvement from the last review in spring 2019. - The CPS administration used the 2018 review to develop targeted strategies for improvement.
+The CPS administration in collaboration with PAQIA completed a non-representative sample mid-year to determine mid-course corrections that were still needed.
+The areas that needed improvement were reinforced during supervision and management discussions of the review results.
+This approach contributed to the 11-percentage point increase in the 2019 review.